 Equine law, the law which governs the world of horses, is a varied topic which involves a number of different issues and their legal remedies.
 If you own or are planning to own a horse, the advice in this section could be essential.

-Equine law or horse law is covered by the general laws of contract, negligence and some specialists statutes, but it is a particularly specialised area of the law, where knowledge of horses and ponies, and the equestrian world, and the people in it are essential.
+Equine law or "horse law" is covered by the general laws of contract, negligence and some specialist statutes, but it is a particularly specialised area of the law, where knowledge of horses and ponies, and the equestrian world, and the people in it are essential.

 Personal injury and accidents

 All personal injury work including riding accidents and accidents at work.